HabanaAI/Model-References/PyTorch/computer_vision/classification/torchvision/README.md

 | Gaudi | 1.6.1 | 1.12.0 |

 ## Changelog
+### 1.7.0
+ - Added support for FusedLARS with polynomial decay LR scheduler.
+ - Added configurable frequency of eval.
+ - Changed CrossEntropyLoss to use reduce='sum' and division instead of mean.
+ - Fixed images per second print.
+ - Added configurable label smoothing parameter to loss function.
 ### 1.5.0
  - Extended support for habana_dataloader with hardware decode support for Gaudi2 to support 8 instances on ResNet50/ResNeXt101.
  - Removed channels-last=true support.